staas-io/community/docs/getting-started/intro-shiori.md

 In the Create Stack page, configure your stack:
 - **Stack name**: This is your stack name.
 It is also the name of your web domain once the stack is created.
 - **Owner**: Set it as a private or a shared stack so that your team can contribute and maintain.
 - **Type**: This is The stack type.
 It is the same as the previous page.
-In this case, Python is already selected.
+In this case, Shiori is already selected.
-- **Version**: Select a Python's version.
-Let's select Python 3.9.9 for our example.
+- **Version**: Select a Shiori's version.
+Let's select Shiori latest for our example.
 - **Packages**: This is your instance type.
 Choose your desired hardware's capability.
 The options are limited to your [Pricing plan](https://www.staas.io/#pricing).
 - **Region**: Choose a region to deploy your stack.
 The app should be deployed closest to your target customers.
 ![](../../assets/images/getting-started/shiori-create-shiori-screen.png)